rpeng35/ChurnModel/README.md

 - **IsActiveMember**—active customers are less likely to leave the bank.
 - **EstimatedSalary**—as with balance, people with lower salaries are more likely to leave the bank compared to those with higher salaries.
 - **Exited**—whether or not the customer left the bank.

-### Key Findings
-- with Random Forest Algorithm, an accuracy of 86% is achieved
-- with Linear Regression Model, an accuracy of 81% is achieved
-- The attribute, Age, has the highest feature importance
-- Random Forest performs better than Regression model

 ### Methodology
 #### 1. EDA